-Mean Reversion: In stock investing, mean reversion refers to the theory that prices and returns tend to move back to the average or mean.
-The average can be a historical average for the industry or growth in the economy.
+Mean Reversion: In stock investing, mean reversion refers to the theory that prices and returns tend to return to the average or mean.
+The average can be a historical average for the industry or economic growth.

-Option: A security that represents the right to buy or sell a specified amount of an underlying investment instrument such as a stock, bond, futures contract-at a specified price within a specified time.
+Option: A security that represents the right to buy or sell a specified amount of an underlying investment instrument, such as a stock, bond, or futures contract-at a specified price within a specified time.
 The purchaser acquires a right, and the seller assumes an obligation.

 Option Writing/Sellers: Option selling is a strategy that focuses on writing options (and collecting their premiums) that are likely to expire worthless.
-The idea is that the commodity trading advisor will benefit from the premium he or she collects from the buyer.
-The risk associated with this strategy, however, is that the options will not expire and the contract will go in the money.
+The idea is that the commodity trading advisor will benefit from the premium they collect from the buyer.
+However, the risk associated with this strategy is that the options will not expire, and the contract will go in the money.
 Within this strategy are naked option writers and spread option writers.

 Pattern Recognition: Method used to find a repetitive series of price movements on a chart.
 These patterns are used by a technical analyst to predict future movements of the market.

 Proprietary Performance: Performance where more than 50% of the beneficial interest is owned by the firm, its affiliate, family member, or any person providing services to the account.
 Proprietary Performance must be disclosed separately from customer performance.